linwoodc3/LC3-Creations/DDL/namedentityblog/blogdraft.md

 3. FN / False Negative: case was positive but predicted negative
 4. FP / False Positive: case was negative but predicted positive

-One unattributed rule in programming/coding is, "If you do it twice, write a program!"
+One unattributed rule in programming/coding is, "If you do it twice, write a function!"
 We make a function for our key metrics figures above as we have three NERC tools to evaluate.
 Here is our code to accomplish the task:<br><br>

 ```